swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 Swift types to represent the [Language Server Protocol (LSP) specification, version 3.17](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/).
 These types should also be usable when implementing an LSP client and thus this module should not have any dependencies.

+### LanguageServerProtocolExtensions

+Extensions on top of `LanguageServerProtocol` and `LanguageServerProtocolJSONRPC` that might require other modules defined in sourcekit-lsp.

 ### LanguageServerProtocolJSONRPC

 A connection to or from a SourceKit-LSP server.
 Since message parsing can fail, it needs to handle errors in some way and the design decision here is to use SKLogging, which hardcodes `org.swift.sourcekit-lsp` as the default logging subsystem and thus makes the module unsuitable for generic clients.